Qazeer/InfoSec-Notes/General/Passwords_cracking.md

 john --wordlist=<WORDLIST> --format=<HASH_FORMAT> <HASH_FILE>
 ```

-###### Hashcat
+###### hashcat

-Hashcat is an advanced cracking tool that generally offer better performance
+`hashcat` is an advanced cracking tool that generally offer better performance
-than john and is considered to be the world's fastest password cracking tool.
+than `John` and is considered to be among the world's fastest password cracking
+tool.

-Multi-OS (Windows, Linux, etc.) and multi-platforms (CPU, GPU, etc.), hashcat
+Multi-OS (Windows, Linux, etc.) and multi-platforms (CPU, GPU, etc.), `hashcat`
 supports more than 200 different hash types.

-Moreover, hashcat introduced rule-based attack, which is one of the most
+Moreover, `hashcat` introduced rule-based attack, which is one of the most
 complicated of all the passwords cracking attack modes.
 The rule-based attack
 is like a programming language designed for password candidate generation.
 It
 has functions to modify, cut or extend words and has conditional operators.

-The "OneRuleToRuleThemAll" rule aggregate multiples rule sets with the aim of
+The `OneRuleToRuleThemAll` rule aggregate multiples rule sets with the aim of
-maximizing efficiency (success rates vs number of total candidates).
+maximizing efficiency (success rates versus number of total candidates).

-The following attack modes can be used, specified by the -a / --attack-mode
+The following attack modes can be used, specified by the `-a` / `--attack-mode`
 option:
   - 0: dictionary attack
   - 1: combinator attack, concatenating words from multiple wordlists